 Many people like to use floor-length curtains to cover windows that go floor to ceiling or cover sliding doors.
 These curtains stop just short of touching the floor, usually with less than an inch of space.

 A pro hack is to hang a floor-length curtain over a smaller window to give the appearance that the window goes floor to ceiling.
-Longer curtains look better when made from heavier material like velvet, silk, brocade, synthetic, cotton, or velvet.
+Longer curtains look better when made from heavier materials like velvet, silk, brocade, synthetic, cotton, or velvet.

 Curtains can complete a room’s design and ambiance, or they can completely clash with your existing decor.
 Curtains that hang too short are unsightly and make your room look awkward.
 Curtains that hang too long can seem oppressive or overkill for smaller windows.
 It’s crucial to measure your windows properly and then decide on a curtain in the correct materials, style, color, and size to meet your design needs.